MicrosoftDocs/learn/learn-pr/azure/monitor-java-azure/includes/8-distributed.md

     | sort by TimeGenerated desc
     ```

-### Show logs entries containing errors or exceptions

     * To review unsorted log entries that mention an error or exception, run the following query:

     ```sql
     AppPlatformLogsforSpring